spestana/ECOSTRESS_swath2grid/README.md

 To use the `--sds` optional command line argument in order to select a subset of science datasets from an ECOSTRESS granule, you will need to submit 1 or more SDS layers names into the `--sds ` argument exactly as they appear in the list below.
 > Example for a single layer: `--sds LST`
 > Example for multiple layers: `--sds ETcanopy,ETdaily,ETinst` **(make sure the SDS layers are comma separated, with no spaces between SDS!)**
-## Changing Resampling/Interpolation Methods:
-(Experimental)
-Use the --r option to select one of the following resampling methods.
-If no method is selected, it will default to the nearest nehighbor (kdtree) method:
-  - `kdtnn`
-  - `gauss`
-  - `bilinear`
-  - `none`

 **1. ECO1BMAPRAD**
   -	data_quality_1
   -	data_quality_2